goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 |$\texttt{\vdots}$|
 ~~~

-In the lemma above, `(⋀t' s'. a2 = s' [x ::= t'] ⟹ atom x ♯ t ⟹ atom x ♯ t' ⟹ s ≫ s' ⟹ t ≫ t' ⟹ P) ⟹ P` corresponds to the case with the premises we want to have, instead of the ones we get from the "cases" lemma generated as part of the definition of $\gg$.
+In the lemma above, `(⋀t' s'. a2 = s' [x ::= t'] ⟹ atom x ♯ t ⟹ atom x ♯ t' ⟹ s ≫ s' ⟹ t ≫ t' ⟹ P) ⟹ P` corresponds to the case with the premises we want to have, instead of the ones we get from the `pbeta.cases` lemma generated as part of the definition of $\gg$.

-The proof of this lemma required proving another lemma shown below, which required descending into nominal set theory that was previously mostly hidden away from the mechanization (the proofs of the `have` lemmas were omitted for brevity):
+The proof of this lemma required proving another lemma shown below, which required descending into nominal set theory that was previously mostly hidden away from the mechanization (the proof-scripts indicated by `...` were omitted for brevity):

 ~~~{.isabelle}
 lemma "(Lam [x]. s) ≫ s' ⟹ ∃t. s' = Lam [x]. t ∧ s ≫ t"